Entry requirements

 The programme is taught in English.
 All applicants without a legal claim for admission are required to prove their English proficiency equivalent to English level A (advanced Danish high school level).
 See the English language requirements.

-• Account of the relevance of any occupational experience in regard to the Master’s programme
+- The relevance of any occupational experience you may have in regard to the Master’s degree programme

-• Account of the relevance of other experience (e.g. other education, voluntary work or studies abroad) in regard to the Master’s programme
+- The relevance of other experience (e.g. other education, voluntary work or studies abroad) in regard to the Master’s degree programme

-• Account of the knowledge you have about certain areas with relevance to the Master’s programme
+- Knowledge you have about certain areas with relevance to the Master’s degree programme

 You can be granted permission if you have the necessary academic qualifications.
 The progression of your Bachelor’s programme is crucial to the outcome of your application.